 Epidermal growth factor receptors (EGFRs) are proteins on the surface of some cancer cells.
 They help the cells grow and divide.
 A mutation in the EGFR gene turns on these receptors, which allows cancer cells to grow faster.

-EGFR inhibitors block the signals that cancers with the EGFR mutation need to grow.
+EGFR inhibitors block the signals that EGFR-positive cancers need to grow.
 This group of drugs includes:

 - afatinib (Gilotrif)

 - necitumumab (Portrazza), which must be combined with the chemotherapy drugs gemcitabine (Infugem) and cisplatin

 Mobocertinib (Exkivity) and amivantamab-vmjw (Rybrevant) are given to people who’ve already tried chemotherapy.